Mike McGuire (baseball)

-Mike McGuire in an American college baseball coach and former catcher.
-He is the head baseball coach at the University of South Carolina Upstate.
+Mike McGuire is an American college baseball coach and former catcher.
+He is the head baseball coach at Winthrop University.
 McGuire played college baseball at the University of Akron from 1990 to 1991 and the University of South Carolina from 1992 to 1993 and played semi-professionally in the Frontier League from 1993 to 1994.
 He served as head coach of the Morehead State Eagles baseball program from 2013 season to 2019.

 Playing career

 McGuire played two seasons for Akron before completing his eligibility at South Carolina.
 He then played two professional seasons with the Independent Zanesville Greys of the Frontier League.

 Coaching career

 McGuire began coaching as an assistant for two seasons at Morehead State.
 He then moved to Winthrop for six seasons.
 McGuire earned his first head coaching job at Division II Lander.
-After three seasons with the Bearcats, he returned to Winthrop as Associate Head Coach.
+After three seasons with the Bearcats, he returned to Winthrop as associate head coach.
 After six seasons, he earned another head coaching position at Louisburg, a junior college in North Carolina.
 After one season, McGuire was hired as head coach at Morehead State.

 On June 18, 2019, McGuire left Morehead State to become the head coach for the USC Upstate Spartans baseball program.